net-lisias-kspu/ShipManifest/Home.md

 - [CKAN](http://forum.kerbalspaceprogram.com/threads/100067).
 The Comprehensive Kerbal Archive Network (CKAN) Package Manager (CKAN) manages nearly all your mods from one clean executable.
 Performs installs, updates, and uninstalls of your mods automatically.

 **License:** [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Original license on Crew Manifest was do as you want.
 I felt the original and contributing authors deserve due attribution, since this is a derivative work.

-**Ship Manifest Features**

-Ship manifest has many features to assist in your game play.

-- Can be accessed from the Space Center or from Flight
-- Can Manage all of your kerbals in your roster for a particular game save.
-- Can Add or remove kerbals from your vessel in pre-flight or flight.
-- Can move Crew around your vessel while in fight.
-- Can Move Science around your vessel while in Flight.
-- Can move various resources around your vessel.
-- Can fill/dump resources while in pre-flight or flight
-- Can control parts like Hatches, Solar Panels, Antennas and Lights.
-- Can be tailored to use only some or all of the offered features.
-- Can be customized for a realistic or god like experience